vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 * PascalString8, PascalString16 and PascalString32: string prefixed with
   length in a unsigned 8 / 16 / 32 bits integer (use parent endian) ;

-Timestamp:

-* TimestampMSDOS32: 32-bit MS-DOS, since January 1st 1980 ;
+Timestamp (date and time):

-* TimestampUnix32, TimestampUnix64: 32/64 bits UNIX, seconds since January 1st 1970 ;
+* TimestampUnix32, TimestampUnix64: 32/64 bits UNIX, number of seconds since
+  the January 1st 1970 ;
-* TimestampMac32: 32-bit Mac, seconds since January 1st 1904 ;
+* TimestampMac32: 32-bit Mac, number of seconds since the January 1st 1904 ;
-* TimestampWin64: 64-bit Windows, number of 1/10 microseconds since January 1st 1600.
+* TimestampWin64: 64-bit Windows, number of 1/10 microseconds since
+  the January 1st 1600 ;
+* DateTimeMSDOS3 and TimeDateMSDOS32: 32-bit MS-DOS structure,
+  since the January 1st 1980.

 Timedelta (duration):